Facebook Execs Seen Discussing Data Privacy, Competitors In Leaked Documents

 The Facebook documents touch on a wide range of business discussions, from granular questions from developers about how to optimize their apps to communications within Facebook's highest levels about how it can leverage its position as a dominant platform.

-For instance, in an internal Facebook email from 2012, Zuckerberg is quoted as describing an "information bank" that would operate similarly to a financial institution — including the ideas of charging recurring fees to developers who want access to user data, and charging different fees for different companies, similar to how banks handle interest rates.
+For instance, in an internal Facebook email from 2012, Zuckerberg is quoted as describing an "information bank" that would operate similarly to a financial institution — including the ideas of charging recurring fees to developers who want access to user data and charging different fees for different companies, similar to how banks handle interest rates.

 As for why Facebook might treat some companies differently than others, "The whole banking industry is based on charging people different rates," the email reads.